CRN lab

 The CRN lab is established in 2020 and is part of the Department of Molecules and Materials (MOLMAT) at University of Twente.

-My name is Albert Wong, and I guide a team of reseachers in designing chemical reaction networks (CRNs) capbale of functions akin Artificial Intelligence.
+My name is Albert Wong, and I guide a team of reseachers in designing chemical reaction networks (CRNs) capbale of Artificial Intelligence.

 WE ARE

 My group hosts researchers with diverse backgrounds in Chemistry, Chemical Engineering, Computational Physics and Mathematics.
-Our current team consists of one postdoctoral researcher, four PhD and one master students.
+Our current team consists of four PhD and two master students.
 We are fascinated with the idea that chemical reaction networks operate in harmony to govern living systems.

 [photo; Team building event, Deventer, 2023]